goldbergyoni/nodebestpractices/README.korean.md

 ## ![✔] 5.11.
 Get your frontend assets out of Node

-**TL;DR:** Serve frontend content using dedicated middleware (nginx, S3, CDN) because Node performance really gets hurt when dealing with many static files due to its single threaded model
+**핵심요약:** Serve frontend content using dedicated middleware (nginx, S3, CDN) because Node performance really gets hurt when dealing with many static files due to its single threaded model

-**Otherwise:** Your single Node thread will be busy streaming hundreds of html/images/angular/react files instead of allocating all its resources for the task it was born for – serving dynamic content
+**그렇게 하지 않을 경우:** Your single Node thread will be busy streaming hundreds of html/images/angular/react files instead of allocating all its resources for the task it was born for – serving dynamic content

 🔗 [**자세히 보기: Get your frontend assets out of Node**](/sections/production/frontendout.korean.md)